What is Teeth Whitening?

 Teeth whitening is a teeth bleaching process that lightens discoloration of the tooth enamel and dentin.

-What Will I Experience During the In-Office Procedure?
+What Will I Experience While Using Whitening Trays?

 Are There Any Side Effects?

 Sensitivity during the treatment may occur with some patients.
-The light generates minimal heat which is the usual source of discomfort.
-On rare occasions, minor tingling sensations are experienced immediately after the procedure, but always dissipate.
+On rare occasions, minor tingling sensations are experienced immediately after use, but always dissipate.
 You can also ask your dentist to supply you with anti-sensitivity toothpaste for use prior to treatment.

 What Causes Tooth Discoloration?